technohippy/pry-parsecom/README.md

 ### Choose an application

-Before accessing your parse.com application, you have to declare which application you use by calling the use-application command.
+Before accessing your parse.com application, you have to declare which application you would like to use by calling the use-application command.

     [1] pry(main)> use-application YourApp
     The current app is YourApp.